karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 A second column named IsDefault is added to the output.
 The column will contain the value “True” for the default authentication method and “False” for all the other methods.

-## Changing the default MFA authentication method for a user
+### Change the default MFA authentication method for a user

 Run the following command to change the default MFA authentication method for a user: